grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 These files look like quite something and by looking at the changelog.md, we find Bolt related to Bolt CMS and its database uses SQLITE and stored in bolt/app/database/bolt.db.

-The first lines gives us the version of Bolt so we can look at some exploits if needed, but we need to also move bolt.db locally to use SQLite Browser and find out what is in there
 ```
 bolt@bolt:/var/www/html/bolt$ cat changelog.md | grep Bolt
 Changelog for Bolt 3.x